chloejones9464/whos-getting-the-next-round/README.md

 * I used Google fonts for a more playful font that'll pair well with my concept (laid-back pub vibe).
 * JavaScript
 ## Testing

-Important part of your README!!!
+Here we go!
+The most important part of this README and one that I have a love/hate relationship!

 ### Google's Lighthouse Performance
 Follow this [link](lighthouse.md) to view the Google Lighthouse Performance on mobiles and desktops!
 ### Browser Compatibility